 Resources: There are no strategic resource implications arising from this report.
 The Council has in place an approved Members' Allowances Scheme.
 Legal and These considerations are set out in the main body of Governance: the report.
-Risk: The Council is legally required to elect a Leader of the Council.
-In the absence of a new Leader of the Council being elected, the Deputy Leader must act.
+Risk: The Council is legally required to elect a Leader of the Council under the Leader and Cabinet Executive model with the Leader determining the size of Cabinet and portfolio responsibilities to enable effective decision making.
 Equality: There is no requirement for an equality assessment arising from this report.
 Health and There are no health and wellbeing implications arising Wellbeing: from this report.
 Social Value There are no social value implications arising from this report.
+Climate There are no direct climate change implications Change arising from this report.